Friday, December 29, 2023

 What is a practice going to look like?

-While I LOVE practicing outside in parks, weather will necessitate practicing indoors.
+Colorado weather will eventually necessitate practicing indoors.

 • We begin a practice by warming up, maybe continuing to uncover what you need or want to learn.